 This code of conduct applies to all repositories and communities for Talegen-managed open source projects regardless of whether or not the repository explicitly calls out the specific use of this code of conduct.

 The code also applies in public spaces where an individual is representing a project or its community.
 Examples include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online and/or offline event.
-Representation of a project may futher be defined and clarified by project maintainers.
+Representation of a project may further be defined and clarified by project maintainers.

 Reporting Code of Conduct Issues

 We encourage all of our communities to resolve issues on their own whenever possible.
-In the event that an issue cannot be resolved locally, please fee free to report your concerns by contacting [email protected] Your report will be handled in accordance with the issue resolution process described in the Code of Conduct FAQ.
+In the event that an issue cannot be resolved locally, please fee free to report your concerns by contacting us.
+Your report will be handled in accordance with the issue resolution process described in the Code of Conduct FAQ.

 In your report please include: